Mechanios/DM-SB-AS/README.md

 DM-SB-AS
 ========
-New at this so forgive my criical errors.
+New at this so forgive my critical errors.